nickolashkraus/cloudformation-templates/static-website-hugo/README.md

 # Static Website Hugo

-**Note**: The Terraform version of this CloudFormation stack can be found at [here](https://github.com/infrable-io/terraform-aws-static-website/tree/master/examples/static-website-hugo).
+**Note**: The Terraform version of this CloudFormation stack can be found [here](https://github.com/infrable-io/terraform-aws-static-website/tree/master/examples/static-website-hugo).

 ## Prerequisites